kohoutech/Kohoutech.HAMML/README.md

-# libPanoHAML
+# Kohoutech.HAMML
-Here's Another Markup Language
+HAMML = Here's Another Macro Markup Language a language used for generating static web pages from template and content files

+<a href="https://kohoutech.github.io/Kohoutech.HAMML/">project documentation</a><br/>